conan-io/docs/reference/tools.rst

 .. warning::

-    This tool collects the libraries searching directly inside the directory tree of the package folder.
-It does not follow any kind of dependency graph, name convention or build order, so it is recommended to sort the libraries in the desired way for each particular package to achieve a correct linking order.
+    This tool collects the libraries searching directly inside the package folder and returns the in no specific order.
+If libraries are inter-dependent, then package_info() method should order them to achieve correct linking order.

 .. _pkgconfigtool: